aitouakrim10/aitouakrim10/README.md

 # 💫 About Me:
-Passionate cybersecurity professional specialized in offensive security.
+Passionate cybersecurity professional .
 Hands-on experience in network, Active Directory, and web application penetration testing , with ongoing practice on platforms like Hack The Box and Root Me.
 Eager to tackle real-world threats and secure complex environments.